The Ultimate Carnival Packing List: What to Bring for Carnival in the Caribbean

-This post, “The Ultimate Trinidad Carnival Packing List + Free Printable” contains some affiliate links.
+This post, “The Ultimate Carnival Packing List: What to Bring for Carnival in the Caribbean” contains some affiliate links.

 Related: Carnival Prep: Tips for Getting Ready for the Road

-- Passport and Visa: Ensure your passport is valid for at least six months and check visa requirements.
-Have a copy of your travel itinerary and your hotel room address for immigration purposes.
+- Passport and Visa: Ensure your passport is valid for at least 6 months and verify visa requirements.
+Have a copy of your itinerary and hotel room info ready.

-- Phone Number: Keep contact details of your accommodation handy for Customs and Immigration.
+- Phone Number: If you’re staying with friends or family, keep your accommodation contact details handy for Customs and Immigration.

-- Comfortable Shoes: Your Carnival shoes should be rubber sole footwear like sneakers or carnival boots for long days of dancing and walking.
+- Comfortable Shoes: Choose rubber sole sneakers or sandals for long days of walking and dancing.

-- Small Bag or Fanny Pack: A belt bag or small purse is ideal for carrying your phone, cash, and other essentials.
+- Small Bag or Fanny Pack: A belt bag or small purse keeps essentials within easy reach.
+For deeper guidance, see my Thigh Bag Essentials and Carnival Essentials guides.

-- Medications: Bring any prescription medications, pain relievers, and antacids in your carry-on.
-Insect repellant is a must to ward off mosquitoes and other bugs.
+- Medications & Insect Repellent: Bring any prescription medications, pain relievers, and antacids in your carry-on.
+Insect repellent is essential to ward off mosquitoes and other insects.

-- Menstrual Care: A menstrual cup is a good idea for convenience and less waste during the trip.
+- Menstrual Care: A menstrual cup is a good idea for convenience and minimal waste

-- Hair Care: Protective hairstyles work best for the carnival season, but bring enough products if you prefer wearing your hair natural.
-A black towel is perfect for wiping off sweat or makeup.
+- Hair Care: Protective hairstyles work best for the carnival season, but bring styling products for your preferred look.

 - Makeup: Schedule to do your makeup for Carnival Monday and Tuesday for a fee or check out these carnival makeup ideas for a DIY look.

-Carnival fetes are the heartbeat of Trinidad Carnival, ranging from all-inclusive fetes, to cooler fetes and pool fetes, boat rides, all-white fetes and so many more.
-Your wardrobe should be comfortable yet stylish:
+Fetes are the heartbeat of carnival and vary from all-inclusive fetes to cooler fetes and pool parties, boat rides, all-white fetes, and so many more.
+Pack stylish yet practical attire:

-- Tank Tops and Shorts: Lightweight and breathable outfits are great for daytime fetes.
+- Tank Tops and Shorts: Lightweight, breathable, perfect for daytime.

-- Accessories: Include statement jewelry and a small bag for essentials.
-For beach fetes, pack a wet swimsuit and a cover-up.
+- Accessories: Statement jewelry and a small bag.
+For beach fetes, include a wet swimsuit.

-Here are some other sites for great fete wear for women.
+Here are some other sites for great women’s fete wear.

 For casual, glam, and bohemian styles, check out these outdoor fete suggestions.
-If you plan on cooling down on Ash Wednesday for a beach lime (or fete), dress accordingly.
+If you plan to cool down on Ash Wednesday at a beach lime (or fete), dress accordingly.

 Related: 10 Must-Haves for the Perfect Beach Day

-While you want to look your best at a fete, plating with J’ouvert band is a little bit different.
-J’ouvert is messy but fun!
+While you want to look your best at a fete, playing with a J’ouvert band is a little bit different.
+J’ouvert is messy and high-energy.
 Prepare to get covered in mud, oil, paint, and powder:

-- Old Clothes: Wear outfits you don’t mind discarding after the event.
+- Old Clothes: Wear outfits you’re comfortable discarding after the event.

-- Comfortable Shoes: Durable shoes with a rubber sole are best for slippery streets.
+- Comfortable Shoes: Durable shoes with a rubber sole, like these, are great for slippery streets.

-- Black hand Towel: Ideal for wiping off excess paint.
+- Black Towel: For wiping off excess paint.

-If you’re concerned about getting your hair messed up with mud, oil, paint, and powder, a shower cap with a bandana or cheap wig should suffice.
+If you’re concerned about getting your hair covered in mud, oil, paint, or powder, a shower cap with a bandana or a cheap wig should suffice.

-In addition to wearing costumes for Carnival Tuesday, there has been a huge increase in styles available for Trinidad Carnival Monday wear.
-Carnival Monday is all about creativity and Monday wear, while Carnival Tuesday is for the full carnival costume experience.
+In addition to the costumes worn for Carnival Tuesday, there has been a significant increase in styles available for Trinidad Carnival Monday wear.
+Carnival Monday is ideal for highlighting your creativity, while Carnival Tuesday is for the full carnival costume experience.

 Trinidad Carnival Monday Wear Ideas

 Think Beads, glitter, and body jewelry can elevate your look.
 Pair these with a comfortable wedge sneaker for less pain.
-You should be just as glam for Carnival Monday as you are for Carnival Tuesday minus your costume.
-Here are some Carnival Monday wear ideas and accessories to add to your existing looks.
-They come in various colors too.
+You should be just as glam for Carnival Monday as you are for Carnival Tuesday, minus your costume.
+Read my post on Carnival Monday wear ideas and accessories to add to your existing looks.

 Carnival Tuesday